Check if you can get Universal Credit

 Check if you’re in full-time education or training

-You count as in full-time education or training if for example:
+You count as in full-time education or training if either:

 - you’re in full-time higher education - this includes anything above A level